-- 9 Within each selected sampling division, the housing units are stratified by the following housing types: - (i) HDB flats and other public flats; - (ii) Condominiums and private flats; - (iii) Landed properties; and - (iv) Others which include shophouses and attap/zinc-roofed houses. - 10 For every chosen sampling division, a fixed number of housing units is selected by systematic sampling with a random start.
+8 Within each selected sampling division, the housing units are stratified by the following housing types:

+- (i) HDB dwellings;

+- (ii) Condominiums and other apartments;

+- (iii) Landed properties; and

+- (iv) Others which include shophouses and attap/zinc-roofed houses.

+9 For every chosen sampling division, a fixed number of housing units is selected by systematic sampling with a random start.
 The probability of selection for the housing units is inversely proportionate to the size of the sampling division.

-This method of two-stage stratified sampling yields an overall equal probability and self-weighting sample.
+10 This method of two-stage cluster sampling yields an overall equal probability and self-weighting sample.
 It also ensures good control over the desired sample size.